Automattic/phpcs-neutron-standard/README.md

 When a class is instantiated multiple places, it must have all its dependencies provided in each of those places.
 If one of those dependencies changes, or a new one is added, it means finding all the places where the instances are created and changing them all.
 This is risky and time-consuming.

 Instead, if a single function is used to instantiate a class (typically a static function called a "factory"), then it becomes possible to just make the change in one place.
 If a new configuration of dependencies is desired, it's possible to just create a new factory.

+This does not apply to "data objects" whose sole purpose is to represent some data and have no dependencies themselves.

 ## Newlines